“Life in the Seven Kingdoms is never dull . . .” –Jen McConnel, School Library Journal

 We aren’t promised happiness, only the right to pursue it.

 We have the right to choose hope, if we’re brave enough to do it.
-Let’s help each other to hope.
+Let’s help each other.